meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 -   Fiber does not make you meaningfully fuller
 -   There&rsquo;s no such thing as a &ldquo;low-calorie food&rdquo; or a &ldquo;high-calorie food&rdquo;

 What&rsquo;s left to watch for then?
-How do you lose weight if the body is just watching to meet a calorie quota, not a food volume quota?
-How *do* you choose foods if there&rsquo;s no such thing as a low-calorie food?
+How *do* you lose weight if the body is just watching to meet a calorie quota, not a food volume quota?
+How do you choose foods on a diet if there&rsquo;s no such thing as a low-calorie food?

 <a id="orgc6fe3ec"></a>